Table of Contents

 You can move your tree to a larger container whenever it outgrows the original one.
 Increase the size of your pot by 10-15 cm (4-6 inches) every two to three years until the tree is grown enough for a 30 cm (10 inches) container.

 When purchasing potting soil for your banana plant, use a high-quality product.
 Bananas require sandy soil that is well-drained and rich with organic materials and compost.

-You can make your own potting mix, but make sure to add sand, perlite, and compost or manure in it.
+You can make your potting mix, but add sand, perlite, and compost or manure to it.
 Bananas require soil with a pH of 6-7.
 Sulphur should be added to alkaline soil to lower the pH.

 Step 4: Planting Banana Tree

 Using lukewarm water, thoroughly rinse the banana corm.
 It's critical to thoroughly rinse the banana corm before planting it to eliminate any bugs.
 Rinsing the corm also aids in the removal of any bacterial or fungal growth.

 For the banana corm, make a small hole.
 Fill your pot with the gardening soil you bought at the store.
 Dig a three-inch (7.62 cm) deep hole in the center of your pot with a spade.
 To fit the size of your corm, you may need to dig a deeper hole.